apple/swift-async-algorithms/Evolution/NNNN-rate-limits.md

 ## Introduction

 When events can potentially happen faster than the desired consumption rate, there are multiple ways to handle the situation.
 One approach is to only emit values after a given period of time of inactivity, or "quiescence", has elapsed.
 This algorithm is commonly referred to as debouncing.
-A very close reelativee is an apporach to emit values after a given period has elapsed.
+A very close relative is an approach to emit values after a given period has elapsed.
 These emitted values can be reduced from the values encountered during the waiting period.
 This algorithm is commonly referred to as throttling.

 ## Proposed Solution